HIPAA-compliant Email Host or SMTP Connector?

-If you currently use tools like G Suite or Microsoft Office 365 for your email, you might be looking for ways that you can adapt them for HIPAA compliance.
-The good news is that this is possible with a tool like our HIPAA-compliant SMTP connector.
+If you currently use tools like Google Workspace or Microsoft Office 365 for your email, you might be looking for ways that you can adapt them for HIPAA compliance.
+The good news is that this is possible with an outbound encryption tool like our HIPAA-compliant SMTP connector.

 Some organizations may pursue this option because they need certain features that these programs offer, while others may be hesitant to introduce new software and have to train their employees to use it.

-Why Do You Need a HIPAA-compliant SMTP Connector for G Suite, Microsoft Office & Other Services?
+Why Do You Need a HIPAA-compliant SMTP Connector for Google Workspace, Microsoft Office & Other Services?

 These services aren’t designed to be HIPAA-compliant.
-Tools like G Suite, Microsoft Office 365, and Microsoft Exchange are designed for the mass market, so HIPAA compliance was not a significant consideration during their development.
+Tools like Google Workspace, Microsoft Office 365, and Microsoft Exchange are designed for the mass market, so HIPAA compliance and security were not significant factors during their development.

 This means that they are unsuitable for protecting ePHI straight out of the box.
-In the case of G Suite, it lacks a HIPAA-compliant email encryption solution.
-Microsoft does have one, but it’s not ideal.
+In the case of Google Workspace, it lacks a HIPAA-compliant email encryption solution.
+Microsoft does have one, but it is difficult to configure.
 A solution like LuxSci’s Secure SMTP Connector hooks up to your existing email service, bridging the gap to make your outbound email secure and HIPAA-compliant.

-HIPAA-compliant SMTP connectors can also help you send emails if your ISP prevents or limits your outbound mail server from sending messages.
+HIPAA-compliant SMTP connectors can also help you send emails if your internet service provider prevents or limits your outbound mail server from sending messages.
 On top of this, they can also add SMTP authentication to your outbound email system, as well as offer encryption and archival mechanisms.
 SMTP servers can also assist you in adapting your existing mail service in a variety of other ways.